jajpater/ansible-playbooks/roles/tools/neovide/README.md

 ### Basic Installation

-Add the role to your playbook (requires Neovim to be installed first):
+Add the role to your playbook (requires Neovim and sudo privileges):

 ```yaml
 - role: tools/neovide